ErikOnBike/d3-template/README.md

 <a name="render" href="#render">#</a> d3.<b>render</b>(<i>selection, data</i>) [<>](https://github.com/ErikOnBike/d3-template/blob/master/src/template.js#L142)

 Renders *data* onto the specified *selection*.
 If no template has been created from *selection* an exception is thrown.
+If *selection* is part of a (larger) template and *selection* is a grouping element like `repeat`, `if`, `with` or `import` then rendering will be performed.
+Do remember that rendering on the template (root) will overwrite all template elements.
+So updating parts of a template should be done with caution.

 <a name="selection_template" href="#selection_template">#</a> <i>selection</i>.<b>template</b>(<i>[options]</i>) [<>](https://github.com/ErikOnBike/d3-template/blob/master/src/template.js#L96)